-Most people make the unfortunate assumption that corporate films are always stiff, dull, and monotone.
-Much of my career has been dedicated to shifting that style landscape toward personable and dynamic.
-The ever-growing workforce of Millennials and Generation Z (anyone born after 1981) demands more substance out of their corporations’ media than the puff pieces of yesteryear.
+People often make the assumption that corporate films are always stiff, dull, and monotone.
+I’ve spent much of my career shifting that style landscape toward personable and dynamic.
+The workforce is being taken over by Millennials and Generation Z (everyone born after 1981).
+And they demand more substance out of their corporations’ media than the puff pieces of yesteryear.

-A Cloudinary study touts that the visual component of user generated content (UGC) is top priority for these younger two generations.
-This means that their trust is built upon “seeing is believing.”
-They prefer photo-heavy Instagram and video giant Youtube over wordy Facebook.
+The visual component of user generated content (UGC) is top priority for these younger two generations.
+Their trust is built upon “seeing is believing.”
+Young people prefer photo-heavy Instagram and video giant Youtube over wordy Facebook.
 And they make informed purchases based on video and photo reviews.
 Which, of course, translates directly into corporate communication strategies.

-Forrestor Research reports that employees are 75% more likely to watch a video than read an email or documents.
+Employees are 75% more likely to watch a video than read an email or documents.
 Video consumption grew so immensely last year due to the coronavirus lockdowns that the average person consumes 100 minutes of video content a day.
-But Millennials in particular won’t settle for an inauthentic story or muddled apology.
-They want to watch honest, real, humans in front of the camera.
-My friend Ethan McCarthy, CEO of Integral Communications Group, warns, “Rather than concentrating on content-consumption numbers alone, steer your efforts to the behavioral changes and business outcomes you want to see.”
+But young people won’t settle for an inauthentic story or muddled apology.
+They want to watch honest, real humans in front of the camera.
+My friend Ethan McCarthy warns, “Rather than concentrating on content-consumption numbers alone, steer your efforts to the behavioral changes and business outcomes you want to see.”

 But if you want to connect with this demographic for even a minute, you’re going to need to capture their precious attention.
 Prove your company values through real employee testimonials; track project progress with visuals every step of the way; summarize your quarter or year with a video, rather than a Power Point deck.

 Tribe was hired by chemicals company BASF to connect with its LGBTQ+ employees.
-Watch how video builds an emotional connection between these employees’ stories.
+This video video builds an emotional connection between these employees’ stories.